Excess 14 Maintenance and Monitoring

 Rudder Control Line Tensioning

-While you’re there, checking the hydraulics for leaks, loose connections, pins or worn joints is goodness.
+While you’re there, checking the hydraulics for leaks, loose connections, pins, or worn joints is goodness.
 Losing an autopilot is the best way to appreciate how much it simplifies dual or single handling a boat.

 Ground Tackle